xorvoid/sectorc/README.md

 ## Supported language

+A fairly large subset is supported: global variables, functions, if statements, while statements, lots of operators, pointer dereference, etc

-A fairly large subset is supported.
-The following program animates a moving sine-wave:
+For example: the following program animates a moving sine-wave:

 ```
 int y;